 We believe that Jesus Christ is God’s Son, and is the only mediator between us and God and that it is by His death on the cross and His resurrection from the dead that atonement for sin is obtained through the work of the Holy Spirit.
 We believe in the divine inspiration and authority of the Bible as our only rule of belief and conduct.

 We believe that we are put right with God by faith alone.
 We believe that salvation is unearned and is by grace alone.

-Following the announcement today (04/01/2021) by the Scottish Government, places of worship are closed for communal worship for the remainder of January.
+Following the announcement today (04/01/2021) by the Scottish Government, places of worship are closed for communal worship until further notice.
 Further updates to this will be published here as soon as they become available.

 Are you a student just started at one of the Glasgow Universities or Colleges?